stacyburris/the-shoppies/README.md

 </h3>
 <h3 align="center">

-Users can search for their favourite movies and nominate them for the Shopify's own personal "Shoppies Awards!"
+Users can search for their favorite movies and nominate them for the Shopify's own personal "Shoppies Awards!"

 </h3>
 <h3 align="center">